Skip to main content

 2. In the Paths panel, Cmd–click (Mac) or CTRL–click (Windows) on the tumbler glass path thumbnail to load it as a selection.

-3. Navigate to the Layers panel and create a new Curves adjustment layer.
+3. Go to the Layers panel and make a new Curves adjustment layer.

 4. Name this adjustment layer fix tumbler color.

-5. In the Properties panel, darken the RGB composite curve and add a subtle amount of Red.
-Use the curves shown below as your baseline reference for matching the color temperature and saturation.
+5. In the Properties panel, darken the RGB composite, and add a touch of Red.
+Use the following curves as a rough guide for matching the color.

 product rgb&red

-6. Enhance the Green channel contrast and introduce Blue adjustments as demonstrated below:
+6. Increase the Green contrast and add some Blue as shown below:

 product green&blue